Exorbitant Prices Of Back-to-school Supplies Haunt Inflation-stricken Parents - UrduPoint

 Another parent, Farah Hamid said that instead of making things easier for the parents, the private schools provide a long list of stationary items to the parents for buying which are hardly used during the whole year.

-She urged the concerned authorities to keep check on unusual increase in the prices of school items in the markets and take action against the unjust price hike.
+She urged the relevant authorities to keep a check on unusual increases in the prices of school items in the markets and take action against the unjust price hike.

 \395